About Thomas Turner Fishing Antiques

 Michael continued to trade in antique and vintage fishing tackle and his business flourished under the name of Thomas Turner Fly Fishing Antiques, building a reputation for buying and selling quality branded antique and vintage fishing tackle, mainly covering the likes of Hardy, Allcocks, Abu and Farlows on a global basis.

 Fish and Fly Take Over

 Following the death of Michael Stratton, the antique and vintage fishing tackle business and stock was acquired by Fish and Fly Ltd., an online fishing website publisher in June 2016.
-Thomas Turner Fishing Antiques trade online at www.thomasturner.com and enjoy many synergies with the Fish and Fly websites such as www.flyfishing.co.uk
+Thomas Turner Fishing Antiques trade online at www.thomasturner.com and enjoy many synergies with the Fish and Fly websites and forums such as www.flyfishing.co.uk